twhite96/made-mistakes-gatsby/src/posts/procreate-paintings/t-steinheil-portrait.md

 Portrait of T. Steinheil inspired by a [photograph on Sktchy](https://sktchy.com/hvnEKC).
 Digitally painted with Procreate on an iPad Air 2.

-My confidence level with color hasn't really been high as of late, so I decided to retreat to working in *black and white*.
-Haven't really settled on a set of brushes I like 100% with Procreate yet so things still have that oil painting look.
+My confidence level with color hasn't been high as of late, so I decided to retreat to working in *black and white*.
+Haven't settled on a set of brushes I like 100% with Procreate yet, so things still have that oil painting look.
 To counter some of that "over blended-ness" I applied some grain with the noise brush after getting the facial structure locked.

 Now to find paper textures I can import into Procreate to build drawings on top of...

-{% figure caption:"Time lapse video recorded within Procreate, completed in 4 hours and 50 minutes." %}
+Time lapse video recorded within Procreate, completed in 4 hours and 50 minutes.

 `youtube: https://www.youtube.com/watch?v=3FI6OblgfeY`
-{% endfigure %}

 **Tools used:**